ChVav/epicMI/README.md

 ``` r
 out <- unreliability_MI(RGset, samples)
 ```
-*Note* Method can be apply to other Illumina Methylation microarrays (450k, EPICv2.0 etc)
+*Note: Method can be apply to other Illumina Methylation microarrays (450k, EPICv2.0 etc)*